-With the assistance of a dedicated group of volunteers and the support of nonprofit Friends of Oakland Animal Services, OAS saved the lives of more than 5,000 homeless, injured, orphaned, unwanted, abandoned, and/or mistreated companion animals in 2015 alone.
+With the assistance of a dedicated group of volunteers and the support of nonprofit Friends of Oakland Animal Services, OAS took in more than 5,000 homeless, injured, orphaned, unwanted, abandoned, and/or mistreated companion animals in 2018 alone.
 We have one of the few nationally-recognized rabbit programs in the country, with improved housing and indoor/outdoor play areas to enrich the quality of their lives.

 We are a city agency that proudly provides public safety and animal welfare services as well as human health and social services.
 We are here to serve our community’s residents.

 - Contra Costa Times – Foster program gives large shelter dogs new lease on life

 - ABC News – Artists show beauty of Oakland shelter pets to spur adoptions

 - East Bay Express – A New Age for Sheltering in Oakland